rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 **_We have falsified the error message from TS._**

-OO is complex and OO related type design issues are not uncommon among OO languages, this could be one of them.
+OO is complex and type design issues are not uncommon among OO languages, this could be one of them.
 On the other hand, preventing `{bye: "world!"} === {hello: "world!"}` from compiling seems useful from a pragmatic point of view.

 I see 2 possible conclusions